emmanueljakata/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files in the current directory and the parent of the working directory and the /boot directory
+Script  that prints the type of the file named iamafile in /temp